Diagnosis and Management of Obsessive Compulsive Disorder in Primary Care

 Selective serotonin reuptake inhibitors (SSRIs) and clomipramine are currently recommended as first-line agents for drug treatment of OCD.
 According to current evidence, effective SSRIs include escitalopram, fluvoxamine, fluoxetine, paroxetine and sertraline.
 Compared with other anxiety disorders, OCD tends to have lower response rates to medication and somewhat higher doses of these drugs tend to be used.
 Higher doses are associated with greater efficacy in some, but not all, studies.

 It is generally recommended that an SSRI should be continued at maximum tolerated doses for at least 12 weeks before efficacy can be determined.
 It is also generally recommended that successful treatment with SSRIs should be maintained at the maximal effective dose for at least 12 months.
-However, because of the generally chronic nature of OCD; most patients should be offered indefinite treatment to control symptoms and prevent relapse.
+However, because of the generally chronic nature of OCD, most patients should be offered indefinite treatment to control symptoms and prevent relapse.

-When to refer to secondary psychiatric service
+Referring to secondary psychiatric services

 Despite the efficacy of SSRIs and clomipramine in many patients with OCD, approximately half of those treated show no or partial symptom improvement following treatment with a first-line drug.
 There is ongoing research into effective second-line strategies and referral on to a specialist psychiatrist is recommended.